RabbitJackTrade/streamlit-calculate-slider/README.md

-# First attempt with Streamlit and pandas!
+# Secon attempt with Streamlit, pandas and heroku